haard/gitapi/README.rst

 interface instead of the internal Mercurial API.
 The rationale for this is twofold: the internal API is unstable, and it is GPL.

+hgapi works for Mercurial < 1.9, and will instantly reflect any changes to the repositiry, unlike interfaces based on the CommandServer (http://mercurial.selenic.com/wiki/CommandServer)

 So far, the API supports::
  hg init
  hg id